thosearetheguise/thosearetheguise.github.io/_posts/2018-09-21-Setup-Kali-In-VMware.md

     apt-get update && apt-get upgrade -y && apt-get dist-upgrade -y

-Depending on your internet connaction and the resources given to the VM this could take a while first time through, the more frequently these commands are run, the quicker it will be.
+Depending on your internet connection and the resources given to the VM this could take a while first time through, the more frequently these commands are run, the quicker it will be.

 If any dialogs appear, press _[space]_ to go with the default values.